Other Names: Littleleaf Linden, Lime, Smallleaf Lime

 A magnificent shade tree with a strong, spire-like shape throughout its life; fragrant yellow flowers in early summer when few trees bloom; very tidy and low maintenance, adaptable, makes an excellent lawn or street specimen, great by a pool or deck

-Greenspire Linden features subtle clusters of fragrant yellow flowers with tan bracts hanging below the branches in early summer.
-It has dark green foliage throughout the season.
+Greenspire Linden is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It features subtle clusters of fragrant yellow flowers with tan bracts hanging below the branches in early summer.
+It has dark green deciduous foliage.
 The heart-shaped leaves turn an outstanding gold in the fall.
-The fruit is not ornamentally significant.

 Greenspire Linden is a dense deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting bees to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Greenspire Linden is recommended for the following landscape applications;

 Planting & Growing

 Greenspire Linden will grow to be about 50 feet tall at maturity, with a spread of 30 feet.
 It has a high canopy with a typical clearance of 6 feet from the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a medium rate, and under ideal conditions can be expected to live for 70 years or more.